As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 A safe environment is necessary for your wine treasure.
 You can trust the compressor coolers to do an efficient job, regardless of where you live.
 However, compressor wine coolers are usually on the more expensive side than thermoelectric coolers.

 You can buy compressor units in a wide range, with a capacity of four to beyond a hundred bottles.
 The ideal range for home use lies around a capacity of eight to fifty bottles.
 For this home range, you can expect to pay around $325 for your model.

 A model with an eight-bottle capacity will generally not cost more than $200, while one with a capacity of fifty bottles should not cross the $500 threshold.
 Larger units will typically vary in price.

 Built-in coolers come with a considerable advantage.
 You can mount them under or in a cabinet and achieve a flawless look for your kitchen.
 This is perhaps what drives the prices of built-in units higher and the different engineering than the freestanding counterpart does.

 You can expect to pay around $600 for your built-in home unit.
 Built-in coolers that feature a capacity of 18 bottles at least may cost about $400.
 If you choose a model that can store thirty or more bottles at a time, the prices may exceed $1000.

 You will find thermoelectric wine coolers at the most reasonable prices in the market, but these units are best only for cool environments.
 They do not function as efficiently if you live in a place where the temperature frequently rises beyond favorable levels.

-You can find a decent thermoelectric unit at $170 on an average, with room for bargain.
+You can find a decent thermoelectric unit at $170 on average, with room for a bargain.
 For instance, you may find a unit with a capacity of 18 bottles for less than $120, but you may have to accept it with a single temperature precinct.
 A dual-zone with the same capacity can cost you approximately $200.